MarlinFirmware/MarlinDocumentation/_gcode/G029-abl-3point.md

 requires: AUTO_BED_LEVELING_3POINT
 group: calibration

+codes: [ G29 ]
 related: [ M420 ]
-codes: [ G29 ]

-notes:
+notes: |
   - Any arguments left out of `G29` will use your configured defaults.
-- |
-  By default `G28` disables bed leveling.
+  - By default `G28` disables bed leveling.
 Follow `G28` with `M420 S` to turn leveling on.
       - With `ENABLE_LEVELING_AFTER_G28` leveling will always be enabled after `G28`.
       - With `RESTORE_LEVELING_AFTER_G28` leveling is restored to whatever state it was in before `G28`.
   - To save time and machine wear, save your matrix to EEPROM with [`M500`](/docs/gcode/M500.html) and in your slicer's "Starting G-code" replace `G29` with `M420 S1` to enable your last-saved matrix.

 parameters:

--
-  tag: A
+- tag: A
   optional: true
   description: Abort leveling procedure in-progress (`PROBE_MANUALLY`)
   values:
-    -
-      type: bool
+  - type: bool

--
-  tag: C
+- tag: C
   optional: true
   description: Create fake points for testing. (`DEBUG_LEVELING_FEATURE`)
   values:
+  - type: bool

-    -
+- tag: O
   type: bool
--
-  tag: O
-  type: bool
   optional: true
   description: Optional.
 If leveling is already enabled then exit without leveling.
-(1.1.9) -
+(1.1.9)

-  tag: Q
+- tag: Q
   optional: true
   description: Query the current leveling state (`PROBE_MANUALLY`, `DEBUG_LEVELING_FEATURE`)
   values:
-    -
-      type: bool
+  - type: bool

--
-  tag: E
+- tag: E
   optional: true
   description: |
     - By default G29 will engage the Z probe, test the bed, then disengage.
     - Include "E" to engage/disengage the Z probe for each sample.
     - There's no extra effect if you have a fixed Z probe. (without `PROBE_MANUALLY`)
   values:
-    -
-      type: bool
+  - type: bool

--
-  tag: D
+- tag: D
   optional: true
   description: Dry-Run mode.
 Just probe the grid but don't update the bed leveling data
   values:
-    -
-      type: bool
+  - type: bool

--
-  tag: J
+- tag: J
   optional: true
   description: Jettison the leveling data stored in SRAM and turn off leveling compensation.
 Data in EEPROM is not affected.
   values:
-    -
-      type: bool
+  - type: bool

--
-  tag: V
+- tag: V
   optional: true
   description: Set the verbose level
   values:
-    -
-      type: int
+  - type: int
     tag: 0-4

-examples:
--
+example:
-  code: G29 ; Probe 3 points and compensate
+- pre: Probe 3 points and compensate
+  code: G29

 ---

 Automatic (3-Point) Bed Leveling probes the bed at 3 points and enables bed leveling compensation using a rotation matrix to compensate for bed tilt.